caliles/svi_and_home_sales/README.md

 # U.S. Area Deprivation Index and Housing Prices

-This repo is a data engineering pipeline designed to pull publicly available Zillow home value records, county geometry, and Area Deprivation Index (ADI) data, merge them into a pandas dataframe, and push these data into a Google Cloud BigQuery table.
-The Google Cloud BigQuery table is designed to serve as a backend for a LookerStudio dashboard geospatial plot for both Zillow home values and ADI temporally and geospatially aligned.
-Users wishing to gain access to the LookerStudio dashboard may request access from the author.
+This repo is a data engineering pipeline designed to pull publicly available Zillow Home Value Index (ZHVI) records, county geometry, and Area Deprivation Index (ADI) data, merge them into a pandas dataframe, and push these data into a Google Cloud BigQuery table.
+The Google Cloud BigQuery table is designed to serve as a backend for a LookerStudio dashboard geospatial plot for both ZHVI and ADI data that are temporally and geospatially aligned.
+Users wishing to gain access to the LookerStudio dashboard will need a GMail account (or other G Suite enabled account).
+Request for access to the dashboard may be made to the author of this repo.
 Users can then make a copy of the LookerStudio dashboard and connect it with their own BigQuery backend built by running the code in this repo.

 This code is easiest to deploy within a Google Cloud environment.
 Google Cloud accounts can be created with $300.00 of initial cloud costs paid by the vendor.
 Initial deployment of this code did not exceed $10.00 in cloud costs.
 The code was successfully developed and tested in Google Cloud with the repo deployed on a Vertex AI Jupyter notebook VM with the following VM image: **Tensorflow Enterprise 2.6 (with LTS Intel MKL-DNN/MKL) with Python 3.9**.
 Python 3.9 is strongly recommended to successfully install and run this repo.
 The VM size used for successful testing was an n1-standard-4 machine type with 100 GB of disk attached.
 No accelerators (i.e. GPUs, TPUs) were required to run this code.